Welcome visitor, you have reached the end of the rabbit hole.

 UPDATE: I think I found a way to make my 2kTenCom survive digital obsolescence that is better than stickers for toilets: a monolith that is reminiscent of Kubrik’s 2001: a space odissey, with engraved the 2kTenCom and featuring my Mona Lisa.

-It has already found its first virtual incarnation inside Infinite Art Museum, surrounded by four of my transfigurations of Da Vinci’s works.
+It has already found a virtual incarnation inside The Art Labyrinth, which is quite a hit and attracted media attention.
 My monolith as monument for VR worlds is free for those who want to host it on their virtual land.

 The ultimate goal would be to bring my monolith to the real world, made of a material that would last through the centuries.